 The Law Office of Mills & Born remains open to serve you during this difficult time!
 We are presently not conducting face to face appointments but we are doing telephonic appointments, answering phone calls and email inquiries.
-U.S. Immigration Offices are still accepting applications for processing, though in-person interviews have been cancelled until at least June 4th.
-The Immigration Courts are conducting Detained Hearings only.
-Please call us if you have any questions!
+U.S. Immigration Offices are accepting applications for processing and scheduling interviews on a reduced schedule.
+The Immigration Courts are conducting hearings as well on a reduced scheduled Please call us if you have any questions!
 We wish that you and your family be as safe and healthy as possible.

 Mills and Born Attorneys at Law

 Ph: (401) 467-1140